-Our seventh session at Stanford ended July 9 with a multimedia showcase, team presentations and our beloved “Sharkie” awards for student excellence.
+Our Summer 2017 session ended July 9 with a multimedia showcase, including our beloved “Sharkie” awards for student excellence.

 Andrew Mather, chief operating officer of The Stanford Daily, judged websites and presented awards to our student teams.

-Team leaders for our Year 1 and Year 2 strands also presented Sharkies — inflatable representations of the intangible drive, tenacity and persistence we believe journalists should have, at any age and stage of their careers.
+Team leaders also presented Sharkies — inflatable representations of the intangible drive, tenacity and persistence we believe journalists should have, at any age and stage of their careers.

 Our 2017 awards went to: